-GI Energy in collaboration with MEP Associates is a key party in the creation of a new model for the real estate industry in protecting the environment, while providing affordable, self-sustaining essential services to customers.
+GI Energy in collaboration with MEP Associates is a key part in the creation of a new model for the real estate industry in protecting the environment, while providing affordable, self-sustaining essential services to customers.

 The SF Shipyard is emerging as a historic landmark for living, commerce and the arts on the San Francisco waterfront.
 Now it’s becoming a new blueprint for urban environmental health and sustainability, a blueprint for commercial and residential growth that addresses climate change.